harleydutton/tabula-rasa/sections/storyteller/weird checks/The Event Die.md

 it's probably easiest to just have the storyteller roll the event die.

-effectively speaking, this makes [[Crit success and fail]]'s independent of everything else in the check.
+effectively speaking, this makes Crit success and fail's independent of everything else in the check.

 ---